jmzambon/libreoffice-code-highlighter/README.md

 - Select the paragraph style and press *Highlight all*.

 #### Features
-- Supports all languages (more then 500) and styles (more then 40) provided by Pygments.
+- Supports all languages (more than 500) and styles (more than 40) provided by Pygments.
 - Supports multiselection.
 - Supports line numbering.
 - Supports all modules excepted Base.